 As of the October 2023 update, you can create, save, and reuse your own Group Layers.
 Yup, that’s a thing.
 In an editing project, you might have a set of editable layers and pertinent reference layers that you want to use in more than one map.
 Now you can preserve a set of layers as a Group Layer, and add the Group to other maps.

-When you save a Group Layer, it preserves the properties you configured on each layer- that includes forms, pop-ups, symbols, and even effects and blend modes.
-Everything is in place when you add the Group Layer to new or existing maps.
-This can save you loads of time.
+When you save a Group Layer, it preserves the properties you configured on each layer in the group- that includes forms, pop-ups, symbols, and even effects and blend modes.
+That way when you add the Group Layer to new or existing maps, all those properties are already configured, saving you loads of time.

-Check out this blog article to learn more about saving and using Group Layers:
+Check out this blog article to learn more about Group Layers:

 Summary

 You can easily edit data in Map Viewer using out-of-the-box tools you may already be familiar with.
-In this article, we highlighted five tips to improve the editing experience in Map Viewer: managing layer editability at the map level, creating views for flexibility, authoring forms for intuitive editing workflows, saving and reusing forms, and saving and reusing group layers.
+In this article, we explored five tips to improve the editing experience in Map Viewer: managing layer editing settings in the map, creating views for flexibility, authoring and saving forms and leveraging group layers.

-We hope the time-saving tips we explored help you create more streamlined editing workflows, making editing in Map Viewer even easier.
+We hope the time-saving tips we explored help you streamline your editing workflows and make editing in Map Viewer even easier.
 Be sure to join the conversation on Esri Community to share your own thoughts, tips, or experiences.

 Commenting is no longer enabled for this article